Pljuni i zapjevaj moja Jugoslavijo: (Self-)censorship

-Bregović's idea was to have Vukov sing the "Ružica si bila, sada više nisi" ("You Were Once a Rose") ballad.
+Bregović's idea was to have Vukov sing the ballad "Ružica si bila, sada više nisi" ("You Were Once a Little Rose").
 However, despite Vukov accepting, the plan never got implemented after the band's manager Marić got detained and interrogated by the police at the Sarajevo Airport upon returning from Zagreb where he had met with Vukov.

-Mića Popović's contribution to the album was to be his Dve godine garancije (A Two-Year Warranty) painting featuring a pensioner sleeping on a park bench while using pages of Politika newspaper as blanket to warm himself, which Bregović wanted to use as the album cover.
+Mića Popović's contribution to the album was to be his Dve godine garancije (A Two-Year Warranty) painting featuring a seemingly down-on-his-luck pensioner sleeping on a park bench while using pages of Politika newspaper as blanket to warm himself, which Bregović wanted to use as the album cover.
 When approached, Mića Popović also accepted though warning Bregović of possible problems the musician would likely face.
+The album ended up featuring a photograph of Chinese social realist ballet on the cover.

 Finally, Koča Popović was reportedly somewhat receptive to the idea of participating on the album, but still turned the offer down.